DS-AB/DS_CapStone/README.md

 # DS_CapStone
-Applied Data Science CapStone from the DS Certification
+Applied Data Science CapStone from the DS Certification.
+Week 2 // EDA with Visualization Lab